ARTICLE

 The main objective of this article is to help new API users who do not have experience with CMake to start using RTSDK as quick as possible.
 This article could be a quick starter guide to provides sample CMake command for the user so that they can use sample command to generate build files and it should save time to learn CMake.
 This article also describes how to use CMake GUI with the RTSDK, the GUI would be a better tool for the user who doesn't prefer the command line.

-Getting Started with Refinitiv's C++ SDK with VS and Windows
+Getting Started with Real-Time C/C++ SDK with VS and Windows

 CMake Installation

 The first step of using the new version of RTSDK, please make sure that you have CMake installed on your Windows or Linux.
-For both Windows and Linux, Refinitiv supports the use of CMake version 3.10 or greater.
+For both Windows and Linux, at the time of writing, LSEG supports only the use of CMake version 3.14 or later.
 You can download CMake from cmake.org and you can find installation instructions from the section 'Installing CMake'.
 After installing CMake you should see cmake and cmake-gui executable files under CMake installation folder such as C:\Program Files\CMake\bin.
 We suggest you add the binary path to system PATH for your convenience.

 c:\dev\RTSDK>